Meur3ault/LLaVA-NeXT/README.md

 If you want to use the **[flash attention packages](https://github.com/Dao-AILab/flash-attention)** for evaluation and speeding up, please make sure the **cuda verison>=12.0**.
 Then run

+(You have to upgrade your torch version first)
 ```
 pip install flash-attn --no-build-isolation
 ```